-Autism presents very differently from person-to-person, and as they say, If you've met one person with autism, you've met one person with autism.
-For some, autism can be significantly disabling and will require quite substantial supports throughout their entire lifetime.
-For others, many of their support needs could be made better by a kinder, more inclusive world, and there is every experience in between.
+Autism presents very differently from person to person, and as they say, If you've met one person with autism, you've met one person with autism.
+For some, autism can be very disabling and they will require quite significant supports throughout their entire lifetime.
+For others, many of their support needs could be ameliorated by a kinder, more inclusive world, and there is every experience in between.